 The fund would be used to help regenerate Leyton Orient FC (or, in the event of liquidation of the club, a successor ‘phoenix club’) in the following scenarios:

 - Negotiated sale of the club involving LOFT

 The proposed uses of the Fund are set out in the Fund proposal document - note that the initial proposal was for a target of £100k, but our members voted to set a higher target.
-Note that we are not raising money to pay the debts for Mr Becchetti while he remains in charge - this fund is to try and secure a better future for the club after he leaves, which is now beyond doubt as being in the best interests of the club.
+Note that we were not raising money to pay the debts for Mr Becchetti while he remained in charge - this fund is to try and secure a better future for the club after he leaves, which was beyond doubt as being in the best interests of the club.

 How to donate to the Regeneration Fund